Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Introduction

-One characterization of the complete transformer architecture has been obtained in the infinite-width limit $N\to\infty$ (and infinite number of heads $H\to\infty$) \citep{hron2020infinite,lavie2024towards}, an actively studied regime in which neural networks become equivalent to Gaussian processes (GP) \citep{lee2018deep,matthews2018gaussian}.
-However, the attention paths interplay is lost in this limit, because the network weights remain statistically independent after learning.
-This limitation can be overcome by considering the finite-width thermodynamic limit \citep{li2021statistical,hanin2023bayesian,pacelli2023statistical,pmlr-v202-cui23b}, where also the number of examples $P\to\infty$, such that $P/N\to\alpha\in\mathbb{R}^{+}$.
+One characterization of the complete transformer architecture has been obtained in the Bayesian framework under the \emph{infinite-width} thermodynamic limit $N\to\infty$ (and infinite number of heads $H\to\infty$) \citep{hron2020infinite,lavie2024towards}, an actively studied regime in which neural networks become equivalent to Gaussian processes (GP) \citep{lee2018deep,matthews2018gaussian}.
+However, the attention paths interplay is lost in this limit because the network's hidden weights remain statistically independent after learning.
+This limitation can be overcome by considering the \emph{finite-width} thermodynamic limit \citep{li2021statistical,hanin2023bayesian,pacelli2023statistical,pmlr-v202-cui23b}, where also the number of examples $P\to\infty$ such that $P/N\to\alpha\in\mathbb{R}^{+}$.
 In this regime, for example, multi-gated deep networks showcase task-relevant interplay between gates, mediated by the learned weights \citep{li2022globally}.

-In this work, we apply the statistical mechanics theory of finite-width networks to a deep multi-head self-attention model, which closely mimics the attention paths interplay in Transformers, while remaining analytically tractable.
-Our main contributions can be summarized as follows: \begin{itemize} \item We derive exact equations for the predictor statistics under Bayesian learning of the network's value weights, at fixed pre-trained query and key weights. \item We shed light on the interplay between attention paths by uncovering a \emph{task-relevant kernel combination} mechanism, emerging beyond the GP limit ($\alpha>0$).
-This constructs the network's kernel as an optimally weighted sum of many kernels, one for each pair of attention paths, thereby improving generalization. \item We provide interpretability to this mechanism, by directly relating it to the magnitude and correlations developed by the learned weights.
-This allows our insights to be transferred to networks trained with gradient descent.
-As an application, we show that a trained network can be efficiently reduced in size, by pruning those attention paths that are deemed less relevant by our theory. \item We corroborate our findings on both synthetic and real-world sequence classification tasks, illustrating the two main benefits of kernel combination: task-relevant weighting and correlation of the attention paths, respectively. \end{itemize}
+In this work, we apply the statistical mechanics theory of finite-width networks to a deep multi-head self-attention model, which closely mimics the attention paths interplay in transformers, while remaining analytically tractable.
+Our main contributions can be summarized as follows: \begin{itemize} \item We derive exact equations for the predictor statistics under Bayesian learning of the network's value weights, at fixed query and key weights. \item We shed light on the interplay between attention paths by uncovering a \emph{task-relevant kernel combination} mechanism, emerging beyond the GP limit ($\alpha>0$).
+This constructs the network's mean predictor as an optimally weighted sum of many ``path-path kernels'', defined as similarity matrices between pairs of attention paths, thereby improving generalization.